POV-Ray/povray/.github/ISSUE_TEMPLATE/feature_request_unix.md

 ---
-name: Feature request
+name: Feature request (Unix)
-about: Suggest an idea for POV-Ray in general
+about: Suggest an idea specifically for POV-Ray for Unix
-title: "[FEATURE] "
+title: "[FEATURE][UNIX] "
 labels: feature
 assignees: ''